EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
-- If members are pushing their data to OPERA, they will be fulfilling the HVD requirements for single site volume data.
+- If members are pushing their data to OPERA, they will be fulfilling the HVD requirements for volume radar data.
 For the composite data, there should be national solutions in place for the HVD requirement.
-However, the demo is planned to show that also national products can be availble through the developed API in RODEO.
+However, the demonstration is planned to show that also national products can be availble through the developed ORD API.

 *Acceptance criteria:*

 *Consequences and decisions:*
-- **Question:**Is the API and the services ready for the national products?
+The desicion of using of API also to supply national products (D03) should then fill the HVD regulations.

 ### B08 - FAIR principles